MBC TV: Infotainment shows and documentaries

 MBC documentaries encompass a wide range of issues, from foreign affairs to the environment.
-PD Notebook premiered in 1990, and has since earned notoriety for its investigations from a journalistic standpoint.
+PD Notebook premiered in 1990 and has since earned notoriety for its investigative journalism.
 Episodes have included one covering scientific fraud by Korean geneticist Hwang Woo-suk, and another containing arguments against importing US beef.
 The latter episode, entitled "Is American Beef Really Safe from Mad Cow Disease?", contributed to three months of protest in Seoul against importing US beef.
 Since then, the accuracy of the episode and the program's method of obtaining information has been questioned.

 MBC current-affairs and documentary programs have won recognition from the New York and Banff TV Festivals, the Asian TV Awards, ABU Prizes, Earth Vision and the Japan Wildlife Festival.

 News

-MBC News now has 18 local news bureaus and 8 overseas news bureaus, with which it signed a news supply contract with CNN, APTN, NBC and Reuters TV so it can bring up to date news to viewers.
+MBC News Now has 18 local news bureaus and 8 overseas news bureaus, with which it signed a news supply contract with CNN, APTN, NBC and Reuters TV so it can bring up to date news to viewers.
 MBC currently offers a wide variety of in-depth analysis programs on politics, economy, society, and culture through Current Affairs Magazine 2580, 100 Minute Debate, Economy Magazine M, and Unification Observatory.